freeCodeCamp/freeCodeCamp/README.md

 - Select **Website**
 - Enter `http://localhost:3000` for *Site URL*

-:exclamation: **Note**: After a successful sign in with Facebook, user will be redirected back to home page with the appended hash `#_=_` in your URL.
-This is *not* a bug.
-See [Stack Overflow](https://stackoverflow.com/questions/7131909/facebook-callback-appends-to-return-url) for ways to handle it.
+:exclamation: **Note**: After a successful sign in with Facebook, a user will be redirected back to home page with appended hash `#_=_` in the URL.
+It is *not* a bug.
+See this [Stack Overflow](https://stackoverflow.com/questions/7131909/facebook-callback-appends-to-return-url) discussion for ways to handle it.

 <hr>